genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 <img style="float: right;" width="50%" vspace="5" alt="Optimized vs Non-Optimized" src=images/Module20-User-Exit_Routines/Module20_Slide25.jpeg title="Optimized vs Non-Optimized"/>

 The difference between the logic tables for optimized and non-optimized is very clear.
-The Optimized trace on the right saves significant CPU time, including the overhead for linking to the user exit multiple times on each event file record.
+The Optimized trace on the right saves significant CPU time, including the overhead for linking to the user exit multiple times on each source file record.
 Exits require CPU time by their nature, and the efficiency of the language run-time can also have an impact.
 Efficiency should carefully be considered when creating any exit.

 <div style="clear: right" >